-At the moment it is hard to argue (and indeed not aimed at in this paper) that agent-based systems can do things that could not also be done with conventional technology, especially at the implementation level.
+At the moment it is hard to argue (and indeed not aimed at in this paper) that agent- based systems can do things that could not also be done using conventional technology, especially when only the implementation level is considered.
 However, we believe that agent technology helps building KM systems faster and more flexibly.
-We think that the results presented in this paper demonstrate the potential of agent-oriented views to build more human-centered, more agile, and more scalable KM systems.
+We think that the results presented in this paper and in the other contributions in this book have the potential to strengthen the hope that an agent-oriented view (regardless of the implementation technology) leads to a more human-centered, more agile, and more scalable KM support.